USGS-WiM/Gage-Cam-Sensor-AI/README.md

 Prerequisits are still under development and will appear here and in a make file once a final platform is established.
 At present, Sensor AI runs on Raspberry Pi 4, Raspberry Pi 3B, and AWS t2.micro w/ Ubuntu 16.
 Testing continues on Raspberry Pi 3 A+, Raspberry Pi Zero, Sparkfun Artemis Redboard, and Sparkfun Artemis Nano.

+#### Raspberry Pi 3 A+
+The sensor build requires the following components:

+With sudo apt install:
+- python >= 3.6
+- libatlas-base-dev
+With sud apt-get install python3-:
+- pip3 >= 20.0
+- numpy
+- scipy
+- opencv
+With pip3 install:
+- wrapt (must be upgraded with the following code: pip3 install wrapt --upgrade --ignore-installed)
+- h5py
+- tensorflow
+- keras

 ## Getting Started